jodavaho/smartcd/README.md

 ## Setup

+Note, adjust the source statements to match where you checked out the code.

 1. add `source ~/.scd_setup` to your ~/.bashrc to add the scd command with full subdirectory pattern serach
 2. add `source ~/.scdrc` to your ~/.bashrc to enable tab completion. (currently EXPERIMENTAL). have a look in .scdrc to see how to use it.